thoas/bokchoy/README.md

 ### Timeout

-By default a task will be forced to timeout if its running time exceed `180 seconds`.
+By default a task will be forced to timeout and marked as `canceled` if its running time exceed `180 seconds`.

 You can customize this globally or when publishing a new task by using `bokchoy.WithTimeout` option:

 ```go
 bokchoy.WithTimeout(5*time.Second)
 ```

+The worker will regain control and process the next task but be careful, each task is running in a goroutine so you have to cancel your task at some point or it will be leaking.

 ### Catch events